Team997Coders/BB2018BallFindingVision/readme.md

 This complete sample gets an image from a local camera stream.
 It then restreams the input image in it's raw form in order to make it viewable on another system.
 It then creates an OpenCV sink from the camera, which allows us to grab OpenCV images.
 It then creates an output stream for an OpenCV image, for instance, so you can stream an annotated image.
 The default sample attempts to identify a blue raquetball for the [2018 Bunny Bot](http://team1540.org/bunnybots) game.
 In addition, a [NetworkTables simultated server](https://github.com/robotpy/pynetworktables) is set up, so you can send data regarding the targets to a server that simulates a robot.
 A command line arg enables you to change this setting.
 Command lines args are as follows:

---team or -t = "FIRST team number"
+<p>--team or -t = "FIRST team number"
---nthost or -h = "NetworkTables server host IP address (for testing)" --nont or -n  = "Do not call out to network tables to write interpreted values" --cameraurl or -c = "Use specified MJPEG over http streaming source" --help = "Get help"
+<p>--nthost or -h = "NetworkTables server host IP address (for testing)"
+<p>--nont or -n  = "Do not call out to network tables to write interpreted values"
+<p>--cameraurl or -c = "Use specified MJPEG over http streaming source"
+<p>--help = "Get help"

 ## Running the example
 After building the project, go to `./bin` and run `startup.bat` (for Windows).
 Note that git-bash shells will not work.
 Use the default Windows shell.